qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 Quaternion can not only represent a rotating process, it can also represent an orientation.
 You can manipulate portal orientation by `PortalAPI.getPortalOrientationQuaternion` and `PortalAPI.setPortalOrientationQuaternion` .

-ImmPtl does not use Euler angle for rotation because Euler angle requires handling many edge cases.
+iPortal does not use Euler angle for rotation because Euler angle requires handling many edge cases.
 Quaternion is less intuitive bu

 ### Chunk Loading API